Skip to main content

 Always creating, always connecting, always searching for new ways to inhabit with meaning.

-From graffiti and visual communication to digital product design, my path merges creative expression with strategic thinking and user experience innovation.
-In Germany, I’ve led projects for startups, cultural institutions, and global brands like Volkswagen Group and Mercedes-Benz.
+In Germany, I have led projects for startups, cultural institutions, and global brands such as Volkswagen Group and Mercedes-Benz.

-Alongside my work in AI and design, I lead activism initiatives in Berlin focused on environmental and animal protection.
-That conviction inspired me to found Love Living Being gUG, a Berlin-based nonprofit that promotes compassion, cultural diversity, and sustainability as pillars of a new way of inhabiting the world.
+Alongside my work in design and technology, I support environmental and animal protection initiatives in Berlin.
+This conviction led me to found Love Living Being gUG, a non-profit organization that promotes compassion, coexistence, and sustainability as foundations for a new way of inhabiting the world.
+I develop projects that transform tension and vulnerability into acts of beauty, empathy, and cultural reflection.

-I’m one of the founding voices of Colectivo Americana, where I lead its strategic vision in design, communication, and innovation.
-I shape its visual identity with clarity and character—from graphic systems to brand storytelling—crafting a language that fuses beauty, cultural activation, and a deep intention for change.
+I am one of the founding voices of Colectivo Americana, where I lead its strategic vision in design, communication, and innovation.
+I shape its visual identity with clarity and character: from graphic systems to cultural storytelling, I uphold a language that unites beauty, community activation, and a deep intention for social change.

-I don’t stop at closed doors or difficult paths.
-I believe, persist, fight, and hold my ground.
+I do not stop at closed doors or difficult paths.
+I create, persist, and stand firm in what is born from the heart.

 4